 Tourism English is the language of the tourism industry.
 It is the language of international communication.
 It is essential for tourism.
 Tourism English introduces vocabulary and skills.
 They are important.
 It details how to work in tourist information offices.
 It includes providing directions.
 Understanding guidebooks.
 Conducting guided tours.
 Detailing an itinerary.
 It is designed to interest non-natives.
 Especially those seeking work in the tourism industry.

 Tourism is often described as ‘the pleasure industry’.
-It also known as ‘the welcome industry’.
+It is known as ‘the welcome industry’.
 It’s also an international industry.
 It involves a range of inter-cultural encounters.
 The language of this industry is English in an international context.
 It is the language of meeting needs.
 It is also about providing high levels of service.

-When traveling, it is important to get on with other people.
+When travelling, it is important to get on with other people.
 Social skills are important.
 So this course helps to communicate confidently in different social settings.
 Small talk is thus important.
 So you learn how to suggest, request and offer.
 You learn to talk about what they do out of work hours.
 And how to give opinions on different topics etc. It is vital to understand, delight and solve problems.

 - providing information about the attractions etc